Thread, clone, futex and CMPXCHG

 Priority: priority can be set as well.

-setpriority(which, who, priority)
+setpriority(which, who, priority)andgetpriority(which, who)-

-: such asPRIO_PROCESS
+type: such asPRIO_PROCESS -

-: identifier -
+who: identifier -

-: new priority value
+priority: new priority value

 -